Support for businesses through Coronavirus (COVID-19).

 Free trading standards advice

-Our trading standards team is offering free advice for the next three months to help support businesses based in North Yorkshire.
+Our trading standards team is offering free advice until March 2021 to help support businesses based in North Yorkshire.
 The team can provide advice on all aspects of trading standards law, including helping businesses to diversify into different product areas or to move their business online or to a takeaway service.

 Government help for businesses